cs160-berkeley/prog-01-crunch-time-TheRealNabeel/README.md

 20 minutes of jumping jacks burns 200 calories, and is equivalent to 24 mins of jogging, 400 situps, and 700 pushups.
 Don’t forget to press RESET before inputting different values.

+The PDF writeup describes everything in more detail with a series of screenshots that describe the interaction.

 My app also works in both portrait and landscape modes.

 ## Authors